bsnes-emu/bsnes/README.md

 and the corresponding dates.
-If you see an error message like "command not found" or "bad command or filename", you may need to add mingw's "bin" directory to your computer's `%PATH%`.
+If you see an error message like "command not found" or "bad command or filename", you may need to add mingw's "bin" folder to your computer's `%PATH%`.
 See the mingw documentation for help with that.